-Box 2: Single-Handed provider/Self-Employed income
+Box 2: Single-handed provider/Self-employed income

-Box 2 is for single handers to declare their GMS, PMS, APMS and SPMS income, private income, and reimbursements.
+Box 2 is for single-handers to declare their GMS, PMS, APMS and specialist personal medical services (SPMS) income, private income and reimbursements.

-Box 2 is also for GP partners who have private fees that are not included in the partnership tax return, but which are reported separately on the self-employment pages of their individual income tax return.
-This box will include GP SOLO income on a fee paid basis (for example, not an employed position) and locum income.
+Box 2 is also for GP partners who have private fees that are not included in the partnership tax return but are reported separately on the self-employment pages of their individual income tax return.
+This box will include GP SOLO income on a fee paid basis (that is, not an employed position) and locum income.